 Industrial/Organizational Psychologist Career (Salary + Duties)

 What exactly were those shifts?
 How does this mindset change affect workplace behavior or the decision to apply for a job in the first place?
-What can employees do to accommodate changing attitudes about working from home and make their place a desirable one to work?The answer requires that we tap into the mind of employees – and psychologists are here to help.
+What can employees do to accommodate changing attitudes about working from home and make their place desirable?
+The answer requires we tap into employees' minds - psychologists are here to help.

 But I’m not talking about just any psychologist.
 Industrial/organizational psychology is a field of study that deals with workplace behavior.
-If this combination interests you, you might want to consider a career as an industrial/organizational psychologist
+If this combination interests you, you might consider a career as an industrial/organizational psychologist

 What does an Industrial/Organizational Psychologist Do?